 The rules given here to determine if you are a U.S. resident do not override tax treaty definitions of residency.
-If your residency is determined under a treaty and not under the rules discussed here, you must file a fully completed Form 8833 if the payments or income items reportable because of that determination are more than \$100,000.
-If you are a dual resident taxpayer, you can still claim the benefits under an income tax treaty.
-A dual resident taxpayer is one who is a resident of both the United States and another country under each country's tax laws.
-The income tax treaty between the two countries must contain a provision that provides for resolution of conflicting claims of residence.
+If you are a dual-resident taxpayer, you can still claim the benefits under an income tax treaty.
+A dual-resident taxpayer is one who is a resident of both the United States and another country under each country's tax laws.
+The income tax treaty between the two countries must contain a provision that provides for resolution of conflicting claims of residence

+(tie-breaker rule).
 If you are treated as a resident of a foreign country under a tax treaty, you are treated as a nonresident alien in figuring your U.S. income tax.
 For purposes other than figuring your tax, you will be treated as a U.S. resident.
-For example, the rules discussed here do not affect your residency time periods as discussed, later, under Dual-Status Aliens.
+For example, the rules discussed here do not affect your residency time periods as discussed later under Dual-Status Aliens.

 Information to be reported.
-If you are a dual resident taxpayer and you claim treaty benefits, you must timely file a return (including extensions) using Form 1040NR or Form 1040NR-EZ, and compute your tax as a nonresident alien.
-You must also attach a fully completed Form 8833.
+If you are a dual-resident taxpayer and you claim treaty benefits, you must file a return by the due date (including extensions) using Form 1040NR or Form 1040NR-EZ, and compute your tax as a nonresident alien.
+You must also attach a fully completed Form 8833 if you determine your residency under a tax treaty and receive payments or income items totaling more than \$100,000.
 See Reporting Treaty Benefits Claimed in chapter 9 for more information on reporting treaty benefits.